BillTheBest/promethius/README.md

 ![](https://feminema.files.wordpress.com/2012/06/prometheus-film-head.jpg)

-Promethius lets you build simple *live* dashboards that update themselves in real time.
+Promethius lets you quickly build reactive dashboards that update themselves in real time.

+## How

+Promethius can do two things.

+1. Poll for data and update itself it real time (perfect for real time monitoring or dashboards)

+2. Receive "push" messages and update itself in real time

 ## Deployment